 I like to read all kinds of stuff, and love low budget and indie movies.
 I don’t sleep an awful lot and I really should eat more vegetables (okay, I should actually eat vegetables… I’m a card carrying carnivore) I speak just enough Spanish to be frustrated at how little I speak, but not enough to spend more time learning it (something I’m definitely going to work on)

-I grew up in Michigan (which I often refer to as “a great place to be from” and did nearly 24 years in Northern Virginia (and yes, I did say that like it was doing time) I now live on a tiny island on the Georgia coast, where I can see the ocean from the deck of my apartment.
+I grew up in Michigan (which I often refer to as “a great place to be from” and did nearly 24 years in Northern Virginia (and yes, I did say that like it was doing time) I’ve lived on a tiny island on the Georgia coast, where I could see the ocean from the deck of my apartment.

 I used to think I new what I wanted, but then everything changed and until recently, I couldn’t answer that question.
 Now, my answer might sound like circular reasoning, but I want to try to help other people have the courage to do what it is that they want to do.
 Lemme know how I can help you.